supagusti/simpleCounterJS/README.md

 simpleCounterJS
 ===============

-A simple but bot-proof visitor counter
+A simple but bot-proof visitor counter.
-It is base on the assumption, that a bot doen't have a mouse nor a touch screen for browsing.
+It is based on the assumption, that a bot doesn't have a mouse nor a touch screen for browsing.
 There is a java event onmousemove/ontouchmove that triggers the counter to increase.
 A cookie prevents the counter to count up rapidly.